5.25.2009

 Photo: © 2008 Jeffrey Berger

-The wild turkey is North America’s second largest bird, and the toms are truly handsome creatures with iridescent feathers.
-A mature gobbler may stand 4 feet tall and weigh up to 24 pounds with wings spanning 5 feet.
+The wild turkey is the second largest bird in North America, and the toms are truly handsome critters with iridescent feathers.
+A mature gobbler may stand 4 feet tall and weigh up to 24 pounds with wings spanning 5 feet across.

 In truth, both the wild turkey and the bald eagle are native to the Americas.
-But Americans can't really lay exclusive claim to either species, since both range from Canada to Mexico.
+However, Americans cannot lay exclusive claim to either species, since both range from Canada to Mexico.

 Photo: © 2004 Jeffrey Berger